leukemia-kispi/HiChIP-Analysis/GeneralSetup.md

 ## General Setup

-Original analysis were done on a virtual machine (VM) running Ubuntu 20.04 operating system.
+The latest working workflow were done on a virtual machine (VM) running Ubuntu 20.04 operating system.
 The VM was created with 32 core CPU and 128GB RAM for data processing.

 For basic setup procedure proceed with below instructions.

 **Update**

-Ensure the new virtual machine/instance is up to date and upgraded.
+Ensure the new virtual machine/instance runing Linux/Ubuntu operation system is up to date and upgraded.
 Confirm with defaults when prompted.
 This may take few mininutes.

 ```
 sudo apt update && sudo apt upgrade -y
 ```

-**Install Anaconda3 to set up conda environments and access conda archives**
+**Install Anaconda3 to enable set up of conda environments and access conda archives**

 Ensure curl is installed for transferring data from or to a server using URLs.
 Download the bash file for installation of Anaconda3.
 Verify the checksum of selected install version